The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - approving financial results and reports for public release as well as dividends to be paid to shareholders.

-With the guidance of the Workplace Health, Safety and Environment Committee:
+With the guidance of the Safety & Sustainability Committee:

 - understanding and monitoring key risks to the business in the areas of safety, occupational health and environment;